 "I have no intention of selling the mill," she said.
-"To the contrary, I continue to invest the time and resources needed to get the overall rehabilitation of the complex underway."
+"To the contrary, I continue to invest the time and resources needed to get the overall rehabilitation of the complex underway.'

 True to her word, Parker took charge of the project and with help from Haynes Construction Company, began to make progress on completing the dream that Renshaw hadn't gotten the chance to fulfill.

-"We're starting now," Tim Sheldon, project developer, told the newsroom in 2017.
-"We're doing the demolition inside the building, getting it prepped for building walls and putting in new floors for 28 residential units in the first section of buildings."
-People who walked or drove by the mill could hear rumbling machinery, clanging bolts, and crashing boards.
-According to Hayes Construction Company, the Lofts at Cargill Falls Mill was one of the most difficult and complicated projects they have ever done.
-Now, seven years and many challenges later, the project is nearly complete.
-According to Paige Dinwoodie, the Regional Manager for Konover Residential Corporation, moveins for the Lofts at Cargill Falls Mill are being scheduled to start July 1.
-"Interest in Cargill Mills continues to be vast," she said.
-"We have had 15 tours over the past week and have secured twenty-seven units to date."
-After such a long process, residents of Putnam are glad to see the project finished.
-Family and friends of Renshaw hope that people will remember Renshaw's vision and appreciate the hard work it took to transform an old mill into a beautiful apartment complex overlooking the Quinebaug.
+'We're starting now," Tim Sheldon, project developer, told

+talking.
+He told my father that even though he was a scientist with a Ph.D., he couldn't get a job because of the color of his skin.
+My father was a strong brave man, and served over in Germany during World War II.
+He even figured out a way for

+the newsroom in 2017.
+"We're

+doing the demolition inside the

+building, getting it prepped for

+building walls and putting in

+new floors for 28 residential

+units in the first section of build-

+People who walked or drove

+by the mill could hear rumbling

+machinery, clanging bolts, and

+crashing boards.
+According to

+Hayes Construction Company,

+the Lofts at Cargill Falls Mill

+was one of the most difficult and

+complicated projects they have

+Now, seven years and many

+challenges later, the project is

+nearly complete.
+According

+Dinwoodie,

+the

+ings.